sn00m4n/karla-vert/README.md

 current-version
 old-os-versions
 last-shutdown-time
-help                   Print this message or the help of the given subcommand(s)
+help:                   Print this message or the help of the given subcommand(s)

 ## Options:
 -f <FILE_PATH>        path where json output is located